montaguethomas/simarine-python/PROTOCOL.md

 - **Type echo / validation:** responses are checked to ensure that the `MessageType` matches the expected value for the request.
 - **Length validation:** the `Length` field must be consistent with the actual message size.
-- **CRC validation:** CRC mismatches are treated as fatal for that message.
+- **Checksum validation:** checksum mismatches are treated as fatal for that message.

 ### 4.1.
 Example Message (SYSTEM_INFO Request)